 Marie Gouyon is the Cultural Programs Manager at the French Cultural Center in Boston.
 After graduating from the school of the Louvre Museum in Paris in 2006, she acquired a master’s degree in Cultural Project Management at the IEP in Grenoble, France.
 She then worked for two years at TRAM, a network of Contemporary Art Centers in the greater Paris area.
 After arriving in the United States in 2011, she worked as an Exhibitions Assistant at the New Art Center in Newton.
 In this role, she assisted exhibition programming and “Connections,” a community outreach program.
 At the French Cultural Center, she directs all cultural programs and the exhibition program.

+John K. Grande is the author of Balance: Art and Nature (Black Rose Books), Art Nature Dialogues (SUNY Press, New York) and Dialogues in Diversity: Art from Marginal to Mainstream (Pari Publishing, Italy).
 In 2011, he co-curated Eco-Art with Peter Selz at Finland's Pori Art Museum.
 Additionally, Grande has curated four editions of Earth Art at the Royal Botanical Gardens in Ontario and at the Van Dusen Gardens in Vancouver in British Columbia, Canada.